cert-manager/cert-manager/docs/tasks/issuers/setup-step.rst

            key: password

-Once we have created the Issuer we can use it to obtain a certificate:
+Once we have provisioned the Issuer we can use it to obtain a certificate:

 .. code-block:: yaml